cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 If it does not contain those values, then it means that the MX does not point to Office 365.
 One tool you can use to verify this is MX Toolbox.

-For this particular example, the below says that contoso.com, the domain that looks like the recipient since it was the To: header, has MX record points to an on-prem server:
+For this particular example, the following says that contoso.com, the domain that looks like the recipient since it was the To: header, has MX record points to an on-prem server:

 ![MX record points to on-prem server](media/2444144a-9a90-4319-96b2-d115041f669f.jpg)